rebeccasophiasalcedo/OC17wc_deepauto_06152026/README.md

 OC17_refinedMAG_abundance_heatmap_07062026_public.Rmd
-  Displays the relative abundance of each genome included in the study throughout the water column, grouped by taxonomic phyla and which pathway they encode. produces figure SX and uses supplementary tables S7 and S9.
+  Displays the relative abundance of each genome included in the study throughout the water column, grouped by taxonomic phyla and which pathway they encode. produces figure S5 and uses supplementary tables S7 and S9.

 OC17_refinedMAG_annotation_06152026_public.rmd
   Outlines the processing of refined genomes to generate annotations, taxonomic ID, and relative abundance. produces